 KRAS is one of the most frequently mutated oncogenes in human cancer.
 Despite more than three decades of research, indirect approaches targeting KRAS-mutant cancers have largely failed to show clinical benefit, and direct approaches have been stymied by the apparently ‘undruggable’ nature of KRAS.

-During this free interactive broadcast, join Brian Lanman of Amgen as he outlines the strategies used to overcome these challenges, the screening approaches employed to identify starting points for these efforts, and the optimization challenges overcome in the identification sotorasib, the first direct KRAS G12C therapeutic to enter human clinical testing.
+Join Brian Lanman of Amgen as he outlines the strategies used to overcome these challenges, the screening approaches employed to identify starting points for these efforts, and the optimization challenges overcome in the identification sotorasib, the first direct KRAS G12C therapeutic to enter human clinical testing.

 What You Will Learn